yahya-ubnt/IMSys/iDocs/cron-jobs-spec.md

 ### 2.1.
 Automated Monthly Billing

--   **Task:** Generates a `Debit` transaction in each user's wallet for their monthly subscription fee.
+-   **Task:** Generates a `Debit` transaction in each user's wallet for their monthly subscription fee based on their active subscription.
--   **Script:** `/home/mtk/Downloads/ISP MANAGEMENT SYs/backend/scripts/generateMonthlyDebits.js`
+-   **Script:** `/home/mtk/Downloads/ISP MANAGEMENT SYs/backend/scripts/generateBillsFromSubscriptions.js`
 -   **Schedule:** `5 0 * * *` (Every day at 12:05 AM)
 -   **Purpose:** This is the core of the automated billing cycle.
-It ensures that every user is charged for their service on time, creating the necessary transaction for the payment statistics feature to work.
-The script is resilient and will "catch up" on any missed days if the server is down.
+It reads from the Subscription model to ensure that every user is charged the correct, locked-in price for their service on time.
 -   **Log File:** `/home/mtk/Downloads/ISP MANAGEMENT SYs/backend/logs/billing.log`

 ### 2.2.
 Automated Disconnection of Expired Users